HKK Široki

 Hrvatski košarkaški klub Široki, commonly referred to as HKK Široki or simply Široki, is a men's professional basketball club based in Široki Brijeg, Bosnia and Herzegovina.
-The team currently competes in the Basketball Championship of Bosnia and Herzegovina.
+The team currently competes in the Basketball Championship of Bosnia and Herzegovina and the ABA League.
 With eleven Bosnia and Herzegovina Championship and nine Cups of Bosnia and Herzegovina won Široki is the most successful basketball team in the country.